department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 <div class="va-introtext">

-Find out how to contact us about your Servicemembers Group Life Insurance (SGLI) policy.
-Each military branch of service has different SGLI contact information.
-Review SGLI contact information based on your branch of service out find out how to make premium payments on your VA life insurance online, by phone, or by mail.
+If you're a National Guard member or reservist drilling for points, find out how to contact your branch of service to ask questions about your Servicemembers Group Life Insurance (SGLI) policy and pay your premiums.

 </div>